gijit/gi/README.md

 2018 Jan 29 update
 -------
+Release v0.8.0 has command line history available with the up-arrow/down-arrow.
+This is a nice supplement to the the `:h` history listing and re-play facility.
+Like traditional shell editing, we now have ctrl-a (move to beginning of line); ctrl-e (move to end of line);
+ctrl-k (cut); and ctrl-y (paste) at the REPL.

 Release v0.7.9 has slice `copy` and `append` working.
 `copy` allows source and destination slices to overlap, adjusting